Skip to content

 For multi-milestone visions, the prompt maps the full landscape before drilling into details — proposing a milestone sequence with names, one-line intents, and rough dependencies.
 An anti-reduction rule governs scope: the prompt does not ask “what’s the minimum viable version?” or try to shrink the user’s ambition.
 When something is complex or risky, it gets phased into a later milestone — not cut.
 If the user describes a big vision, the prompt plans the big vision.

-For multi-milestone visions the prompt handles the full milestone sequence: calling gsd_milestone_generate_id for each milestone, writing shared artifacts (PROJECT.md, REQUIREMENTS.md, DECISIONS.md), producing a full CONTEXT.md and ROADMAP.md for the primary milestone, and then running a sequential readiness gate for each remaining milestone — one at a time — offering Discuss now, Write draft for later, or Just queue it.
+For multi-milestone visions the prompt handles the full milestone sequence: calling gsd_milestone_generate_id for each milestone, writing shared artifacts (PROJECT.md, REQUIREMENTS.md, DECISIONS.md), producing a full CONTEXT.md and roadmap for the primary milestone, and then running a sequential readiness gate for each remaining milestone — one at a time — offering Discuss now, Write draft for later, or Just queue it.
 After every gate decision the prompt immediately updates .gsd/DISCUSSION-MANIFEST.json with cumulative gate state.
 Auto-mode is mechanically blocked until gates_completed equals total in this file.
 CONTEXT.md files for milestones that depend on earlier milestones must carry depends_on YAML frontmatter — the auto-mode state machine reads this field to enforce execution order.

 discuss runs once at the start of a project or whenever the user wants to plan new work.
 It is the only GSD prompt that owns the milestone planning ceremony — all downstream prompts operate on the artifacts this prompt produces.
 When /gsd steer is used mid-project, this same prompt re-enters the discussion flow with existing milestone context already loaded.